Here’s What the McDonald’s Menu Looked Like the Year You Were Born

 1973: Quarter Pounder®

 The Quarter Pounder was introduced in Fremont, California in 1971 but became part of the national menu in 1973.
-The 4-ounce all-beef patty, topped with ketchup, mustard, slivered onions and two dill pickles served on a sesame seed bun, sold for 60 cents.
+The 4-ounce all-beef patty, topped with ketchup, mustard, slivered onions, and two dill pickles served on a sesame seed bun, sold for 60 cents, according to this photo of a 1973 menu.
 For an extra 10 cents, you could upgrade to a Quarter Pounder with Cheese.
-Here’s a photo of a 1973 menu.
+You may still be able to get a quarter pounder when you pull up to the drive-through, but you can say goodbye to these things you won’t find in a McDonald’s anymore.

 1979: The Happy Meal

 Turns out the Happy Meal was inspired by popular kids’ cereal that packed toys in the box.
 They were also in high demand by parents who didn’t want kids “picking” at their own fries.
+Today, McDonald’s happy meal toy prices may surprise you.
 Don’t miss the secret ingredient that makes McDonald’s fries so irresistible.

 1982: McRib sandwich

 The McRib might never have happened if it weren’t for a chicken shortage in the late 1970s.
 In response to what McDonald’s feared would be a run on McNuggets, the McRib was born…with a one-word slogan that many Gen-Xers will never forget: Chomp.
-And here’s the reason why McRib’s have been a staple ever since.
+There’s a reason why McDonald’s keeps bringing back the McRib.

 1983: Chicken McNuggets

 Chicken McNuggets, served in some local restaurants as early as 1980, were introduced to all McDonald’s locations in 1983.
 What’s better than a good ol’ McNugget?
-Here are some things you never knew about these classic bite-sized delights.
+Here are some things you never knew about McDonald’s chicken nuggets.

 1985: Bye, McRib; Hello, McDLT